General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 Days 7-21

-Your lender orders an appraisal to confirm the home is worth the purchase price.
-If the appraisal comes in low, you may renegotiate the price, make up the difference in cash, or cancel the contract.
+Your lender orders an independent appraisal to confirm the home is worth the purchase price.
+A low appraisal triggers renegotiation, a cash makeup, or contract cancellation.

 5